TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/vpngw-sitetositevpnconnvnetgw.md

 # "Site-to-Site VPN connectivity issues"

 ## **Recommended steps**
-1. [VPN gateway reset](data-blade:microsoft_azure_network.VirtualNetworkGatewayResetBlade) may help if you lost cross-premises VPN connectivity on one or more site-to-site VPN tunels<br>
+1. [VPN gateway reset](data-blade:microsoft_azure_network.VirtualNetworkGatewayResetBlade) may help if you lost cross-premises VPN connectivity on one or more site-to-site VPN tunnels<br>
 2. Troubleshoot on-premise connectivity issues using [VPN Diagnostics](data-blade:microsoft_azure_network.networkwatchervpndiagnosticsblade)<br>
 3. Review the VPN logs (available in storage account) to find any issues with the VPN tunnel or configuration of devices<br>
 4. Use [Packet capture](data-blade:microsoft_azure_network.networkwatcherpacketcaptureblade) to track traffic to and from VM